 The Company is in the early stages of its development and is working in partnership with Mayo County Council and NUI Galway to establish The Mary Robinson Centre.
 Mayo County Council has committed funding for the acquisition of Victoria House and made available an adjoining site for the purpose of constructing an academic facility which will be run in partnership with NUI Galway.
 Together, Victoria House and the adjoining academic facility will form The Mary Robinson Centre.
-A formal offer of State funding of €2 million has been received by Mayo County Council from the Department of Arts, Heritage and the Gaeltacht in January 2016.
-The Victoria House Foundation has committed to match State funding with €2.135 million in international philanthropic funding.
-Philanthropic funding for the development of The Mary Robinson Centre and the digitisation of Mary Robinson's archive has been secured by the Company from a number of key donors to date, with a balance now remaining to fund via philanthropy of €1 million, much of which is under discussion at present.
-Progress has also been made during 2015 in securing the transfer of Mary Robinson's archive to Mayo County Council.
+A formal offer of State funding of €2 million remains in place from the Department of Arts, Heritage and the Gaeltacht.
+The Victoria House Foundation has committed to raise funding of a minimum €2 million in international philanthropic funding.
+A significant amount of philanthropic funding for the development has already been secured.

 The future viability of the Company is dependent on Mayo County Council completing the development of The Mary Robinson Centre and Mayo County Council and international donors delivering on their commitments to provide both capital and operational funding for the project.

-Having made due enquiries, and considering uncertainties inherent in fundraising, the Directors have a reasonable expectation that funding will be available for the development of The Mary Robinson Centre and digitisation of Mary Robinson's archive.
-In particular the Directors have a reasonable expectation that Mayo County Council will make the funding of €2 million offered by the State in January 2016, referred to above, available to the project and that the required international philanthropic funding will be forthcoming.
-In addition the Directors have a reasonable expectation that Mayo County Council will complete the acquisition of Victoria House, take custody of the Mary Robinson Archive and enter into a lease agreement with the Company for the operation of The Mary Robinson Centre.
+Having made due enquiries, and considering uncertainties inherent in fundraising, the Directors have a reasonable expectation that funding will be available for the development of The Mary Robinson Centre.
+In particular the Directors have a reasonable expectation that Mayo County Council will make the funding of €2 million offered by the State, referred to above, available to the project and that the required international philanthropic funding will be forthcoming.
+In addition the Directors have a reasonable expectation that Mayo County Council will complete the acquisition of Victoria House and enter into a lease agreement with the Company for the operation of The Mary Robinson Centre.
+Therefore these financial statements have been prepared on a going concern basis.